SlimeKnights/slimeknights.github.io/_posts/2025-05-31-engineering-update.md

 {% include update/image.html name="open-book" alt="Tooltip showing you how to open a book from the inventory." %}

 Engineering advancements have discovered a new way to read books!
 In addition to opening them in your hand and placing them in lecterns, you can also now open them from the inventory on right click using the "bundle interaction".
 Note this only works if the tool is in the inventory, not from a chest.

+### Better Blowpipes

+{% include update/image.html name="bambooshot" alt="Looking at a bamboo arrow from a blowpipe." %}

+Blowpipes from Tinkers' Things kinda sucked, they were an "early game" bow that was debably harder to get than a regular bow.
+We have re-engineered them make them a proper early game bow with their new trait: bambooshot.

+Bambooshot works just like crystalshot, producing arrows for the blowpipe using its durability instead of looking in the inventory.
+This makes blowpipes ideal for an early game projectile before ammo is readily craftable.
+Due to this change, blowpipes can no longer use regular arrows, including from quivers.

 ### Wood Simplification